pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_configuration.md

 `
 ```

-This method doesn't take any arguments.
+This method takes no arguments.

 ### Sample code